oluwarotimii/countdown/README.md

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## About
- This project druvestowards making an app tgat can coutdown to events  in n days or as long as possible, it also includes an alarm and clock function
+ This project drives towards making an app that can countdown to events  in n days or as long as possible, it also includes an alarm and clock function

 ## Step 1: Start the Metro Server